casserole27/casserole27/README.md

 - ☀️ pronouns: she/they
 - ✨ casserolecodes@gmail.com | [Portfolio](clewisdev.com) | [LinkedIn](https://www.linkedin.com/in/clewisdev)

-<p>I'm a community-taught full-stack developer with a background in the arts who loves creating visually appealing experiences.
+<p>I'm a community-taught full-stack developer with a background in art and music who loves creating visually appealing experiences.
 I prioritize inclusive and user-friendly UI design, constantly finding ways to optimize processes.
 I'm driven by curiosity and creativity, always exploring new ideas and improving my skills.
 I seek meaningful work and projects where I can make a positive impact and build a sustainable future for my community and our world.
 Challenges fuel my growth, and I strive for excellence in all that I do.
 Openness and collaboration are important to me, fostering intentional communication and inclusivity.</p>

 <h2>My Skills</h2>